timbrockley/hugo-timbrockley-github-io/content/development/golang-routing-path-values.md

 ---
 layout: post
-title: "Golang Routing Path Values"
+title: "Go Routing Path Values"
 description: "Go 1.22 Routing Enhancements - Path Values."
 date: 2024-04-19
 image: "/images/development/golang/gopher_200x200.png"
-categories: ["development", "golang", "routing"]
+categories: ["development", "go", "routing"]
 tags: ["golang", "go", "routing", "path-values"]
 ---
 Go 1.22 Routing Enhancements include improvements to deal with Path Values.

-This post is intended for developers who have a basic knowledge of HTML and Golang.
+This post is intended for developers who have a basic knowledge of HTML and Go.
 It serves purely as an example for educational purposes only and it should not be used in production.

 ## Package Name and Imports